-One look around and it is easy to sink into stereotypes.
-This is not surprising since the much maligned stereotype is actually a shorthand version of what you generally see about you.
+One look round and it is easy to sink into stereotypes.
+This is not surprising since the much maligned stereotype is actually a shorthand version of what you see about you.
 It is not a lazy inaccuracy as many would imply.
-It is a generalization conscious of inherent faults = so don’t give me any attitude about stereotypes.
+It is a generalization conscious of inherent faults - so don’t give me any attitude about stereotypes.

 Tales from the Frontier - No. 10